jstdk/starter/README.md

     fullName varchar(24) not null unique,
     created_at timestamp with time zone default timezone('utc' :: text, now()) not null,

-    -- username should be 3 to 24 characters long containing alphabets, numbers and underscores constraint fullName_validation check (fullName ~* '^[A-Za-z0-9_]{3,24}$') );
+    -- fullNames should be 3 to 24 characters long containing alphabets, numbers and underscores constraint fullName_validation check (fullName ~* '^[A-Za-z0-9_]{3,24}$') );
 comment on table public.profiles is 'Holds all of users profile information';